-Setting the context
+1.3.2 Setting the context

-London Sport is one of a network of 44 County Sports Partnerships in the country.
+London Sport is a Charity and one of a network of 43 Active Partnerships the country.
 It is a Company Limited by Guarantee formed in late 2013.
 This policy works in conjunction with London Sport's associated Policies and Procedures such as those governing safe recruitment practices, dealing with complaints and codes of conduct for staff amongst others.